 Participants are shown how to draft a “do no harm” cover letter that addresses the correct person and includes a brief bio.
 We explore the benefits of simultaneous versus sole submissions, targeting your writing to the correct markets, reworking your piece after ten rejections, and joining a writers’ group to gain feedback from people outside of friends and family.
 We also review manuscript formatting rules and learn how to submit work through online portals like Submittable and Duotrope.

 Most important, we engage in supportive group critiques of the first three pages of participants’ stories, essays, or novels, with the goal of ensuring that an editor keeps reading.
 After getting to know each individual writer’s style, Max draws on his years of experience to suggest appropriate outlets for their work, from journals that pay for submissions to agents and publishers.

 You come away with an improved draft of an existing piece plus the know-how and assurance to submit it for publication.

 This program is open to writers of all levels.

-Max Talley has had fifty stories or essays published since 2015; local outlets for his writing include Santa Fe Literary Review and Santa Fe Writers Project.
-His novel, Yesterday We Forget Tomorrow, was published in 2014, and Delirium Corridor, his anthology of dark fiction, was published in December 2020.
-Each summer, Max teaches at the Santa Barbara Writers Conference, and as the associate editor of Santa Barbara Literary Journal, he is on the lookout for promising writing to be included in the publication’s biannual volumes.
+Max Talley has had seventy stories or essays published since 2015; local outlets for his writing include Santa Fe Literary Review and Santa Fe Writers Project.
+He won the 2021 best fiction contest in Jerry Jazz Musician for “Celestial Vagabonds,” later nominated for a Pushcart Prize.
+His first novel, Yesterday We Forget Tomorrow, was published in 2014.
+In 2022, both his crime thriller, Santa Fe Psychosis, and short story collection, My Secret Place, were published.
+Each summer, Max teaches at the Santa Barbara Writers Conference, and as a former editor for the Santa Barbara Literary Journal, he is always on the lookout for promising writing.